Greentwip/renpy-build/README.rst

 Greentwip's notes
 -------------
-Be aware that there are several patches done to the required libraries, such as Python 3 implicit function declarations warnings instead of errors, sysconfigdata using a generic linux name __sysconfigdata__linux or something like that, SDL2 fseek64, fopen64 and so on for android use normal fseek and fopen, the gdbm library Python 3 module got patched so it does not use errno (unavailable in android) and finally the test program in SDL2_image replaced with a blank main function, it failed to link and for some reason the configure script always wanted to make it
+Be aware that there are several patches done to the required libraries, such as Python 3 and FFMPEG implicit function declarations warnings instead of errors (configure.ac and configure), sysconfigdata using a generic linux name __sysconfigdata__linux or something like that, SDL2 fseek64, fopen64 and so on for android use normal fseek and fopen, the gdbm library Python 3 module got patched so it does not use errno (unavailable in android) and finally the test program in SDL2_image replaced with a blank main function, it failed to link and for some reason the configure script always wanted to make it

+Other changes include SDL2_cpuinfo.c info sys/sysctl.h

+#include <sys/types.h>
+#include <sys/sysctl.h>

+and same apply to FFMPEG libavutil/cpu.c  via

+#if defined(ANDROID) || defined(__ANDROID__)
+#undef HAVE_SYSCTL
+#endif

+I didn't create patches so if you update the libraries you will have to find a way with these notes, unless maintainers update to compile with Android.

 Requirements
 -------------